petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-content-pages/using-page-comments.md

 1. Open the *Comments* panel (![Comments Icon](../../../images/icon-comments-w.png)) from the sidebar, and select fragment or widget where you'd like to add a comment.

    Alternatively, you can select the desired page element and click *Comments*.
-This opens the Comments panel.

    ![Click the Comments icon for the page element.](./using-page-comments/images/02.png)